orange-322/SSMDG/README.md

 # Mamba-Sea
-The core part of Mamba-Sea's code is in [Network1](https://github.com/orange-322/SSMDG/blob/main/model/vmunet.py) and [Network2](https://github.com/orange-322/SSMDG/blob/main/model/vmamba.py).
+The core part of Mamba-Sea's code is in [Network1](https://github.com/orange-322/SSMDG/blob/main/model/vmunet.py) and [Network2](https://github.com/orange-322/SSMDG/blob/main/model/vmamba.py).By using these two files as a backbone, you can easily incorporate our code into your tasks.

 The complete part of our code will be released after the paper is accepted.